-Justice Mansfield considered this matter (in his 2013 review of Pt IV of the Land Rights Act).
-His Honour considered the arguments for and against the removal of the exploration veto and also considered whether the veto would be better placed at the production phase of any project.
-His view was that the exploration veto should be retained because, as noted by Woodward J, deny to Aborigines the right to prevent [development] on their land is to deny the reality of their land rights.
-He saw the same statement of the land rights.

-However, to impose a veto at the production stage of any petroleum development would, "provide no certainty for applicants, and could discourage lexploration applications! on Aboriginal land entirely".
-In other words, gas companies need certainty that they will be able to get a production licence provided they comply with all of their permit conditions.
-There was once a production veto in the Land Rights Act, but it was removed for this purpose.
-In the Land Rights Act, but it was removed for this purpose.
+Justice Mansfield considered this matter in his 2013 review of Pt IV of the Land Rights Act.
+His Honour considered the arguments for and against the removal of the exploration veto and also considered whether the veto would be better placed at the production phase of any project.145 His view was that the exploration veto should be retained because, as noted by Woodward J,146 "to deny to Aborigines the right to prevent Idevelopment] on their land is to deny the reality of their land rights."
+147 However, to impose a veto at the production stage of any petroleum development would "provide no certainty for applicants, and could discourage lexploration applications] on Aboriginal land entirely.148 In other words, gas companies need certainty that they will be able to get a production licence provided that they comply with all permit conditions and negotiate a production agreement with traditional Aboriginal owners and the relevant Land Council, as is required by the Land Rights Act.149 In this context, it should be noted that there used to be a production veto in the Land Rights Act but that it was removed for this purpose.150